-With six ethnobiologists on our permanent faculty, WSU offers unsurpassed training in ethnobiology.
+With five ethnobiologists on our permanent faculty, WSU offers unsurpassed training in ethnobiology.
 Our research examines past and present relationships of human societies with plants and animals.
 We integrate ethnobotany, paleoethnobotany, ethnozoology, paleoethnozoology and ethnoecology within broader sociocultural and archaeological dynamics of sustainability, societal scale, human health, and human evolution.
 Students should apply to the Cultural or Archaeology program, depending on which best aligns with their research interests.
 We have strong funding prospects, we seek graduate students to mentor and with whom to engage in research, and we welcome you to contact us.
 Please click on the names below to learn more about each of our faculty members.

 Dr. Colin Grier is a zooarchaeologist whose research interest concerns the organization of complex hunter-gatherer-fisher societies in the Pacific Northwest Coast and Korea.